blur-network/dpow-blur/README.md

 <h2 id="relay-tx">Relaying a request for Notarization Signatures from other Notary Nodes:</h2>

-**This will also be performed automatically, upon a successful and non-cacheing call to either of the above RPC methods**
+**This will also be performed automatically, upon a successful call to either of the above RPC methods**

 To relay the created `tx_blob` from the previous command `ntz_transfer` issued to the wallet, perform the following: